ldbc/ldbc_snb_bi/tigergraph/benchmark_on_cluster/README.md

     # on GCP m1
     git clone https://github.com/ldbc/ldbc_snb_bi.git
     cd ldbc_snb_bi/tigergraph/benchmark_on_cluster
-    gcloud init
+    gcloud init --console-only
     ```
 1. TigerGraph will be installed under user `tigergraph`.
-The password of the user need to be modified in `setup_GCP.sh`.
+The password need to be modified in `setup_centOS.sh`.
 Run
     ```sh
-    sh setup_GCP.sh
+    ./setup_GCP.sh
     # press enter and skip paraphrase
     ```
 1. Download TigerGraph pacakge and modify `install_conf.json` with the one in this folder.
 Go the tigergraph pacakge and replace the license and ip addresses.
 Then install tigergraph in the non-interative mode